-Louisville, Kentucky June 15, 1999
+PricewaterhouseCoopers LLP Louisville, Kentucky July 14, 1999

-CONSENT OF INDEPENDENT ACCOUNTANTS
+CONSENT OF INDEPENDENT CERTIFIED PUBLIC ACCOUNTANTS

-We hereby consent to the use in this Amendment 1 to the Registration Statement on Form S-3 of Churchill Downs Incorporated of our reports dated February 19, 1999 relating to the financial statements of Calder Race Course, Inc. and Tropical Park, Inc. which appear in such Registration Statement as amended.
-We also consent to the reference to us under the heading "Experts" in such Registration Statement as amended.
+We hereby consent to the use in this Registration Statement Amendment No. 2 on Form S-3 of Churchill Downs Incorporated of our reports dated February 19, 1999 relating to the financial statements of Calder Race Course, Inc. and Tropical Park, Inc., which appear in such Registration Statement.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement.